 I’m stunned that he refrained from fleeing long enough for me to get even one in-focus picture.

-still the only decent picture I have.
-Update: finally
+only decent picture I have.
+Update: finally got a good

 Scrawny claimed his chair during the day, so he mostly comes by at night now, when nobody else is around.
 The others all seem to get along if nobody challenges Scrawny for the chairs, and I’ve got lots of late-night footage of them just hanging out together on the porch.
 Still no good pictures of him, just the one where he was hiding in the bamboo.